 - 1-5 credit hours = Less than ½ Time Enrollment

 The Office of Financial Aid will adjust Pell grant amounts each semester based on attendance reporting (submitted by instructors) until the census date of each semester.
-The census date for a semester that contains a 2nd module (Fall and Spring) will always be the 15th day of the 2nd module of the semester.
-For semesters with no modules (Summer), the census date is the 15th day of the semester.
 Students will receive notice by email and mail if they have been reported as not attending and their aid may be affected.
 The student will have the opportunity to contact the instructor if the student believes there is an error in the attendance reporting.
 Financial aid will not be adjusted after the census date of each semester unless the student performs a full withdraw.
 In the case of a full withdraw, the Return of Title IV policy would be used to determine aid amounts.

 If you’re enrolled in less than 12 credit hours, it is important that you review the terms of your institutional or Foundation scholarship to see if you’re still eligible for the award.
 Grants, such as Ohio College Opportunity Grant (OCOG) and Supplemental Education Opportunity Grant (SEOG), are not exclusive to full-time enrollment and can be used if you’re enrolled in less than 12 credit hours.
 Consult the Financial Aid Office for more information.